Thanks for the Feedback

 Discuss the purpose of the feedback if giving it (or receiving it)

 Clarify what type of feedback they want before you prepare and deliver the feedback.
+Is it coaching, evaluation, or appreciation?

-Be careful when coaching because all coaching includes some evaluation.
+And be careful when coaching because all coaching includes some evaluation.

 Feedback is based on: